 It even ranked at 110th in a 2015 survey that asked respondents to score which cities in the country they were good enough to settle down in.

 Liverpool is also a great choice for those whose lifestyles are hinged on technology.
 For instance, the city boasts of a 99 percent coverage from mobile phone networks, as well as broadband speeds that are faster than the country’s average.

-Given all these facts and figures, it’s clear that Liverpool is one of the best cities in the world – whether it be for a short visit or a lifelong stay.
+Overall given all these facts and figures, it’s clear that Liverpool is safe despite its crime.
+And it can also be thought of as one of the best cities in the world to visit.

 The city of Manchester is often seen as a vibrant and bustling city in the north west of England, but like any city is no stranger to crime and dangerous areas.
 Discover the top 10 most dangerous areas in Manchester in today’s article.

 Located in the North West of England, Lancashire is a historic county with urban centres and rural landscape.
 Home to over 1 million, over the past few years, Lancashire has hit the headlines as being a safe place to live by locals responding to a survey, with 87% deeming it a safe environment.

 In this article we will be discussing definitively whether it is safer to live in London or Manchester and backing it up with statistics.